Thomas R. Donahue: International activity

 "The American labor movement has always been involved with the well-being of workers in other lands," Donahue wrote in a 2000 letter to the editor of Foreign Affairs magazine that set out his views of the AFL-CIO's international role.

-Donahue added that "in more than 50 countries [after World War II], the AFL-CIO helped workers develop independent unions to protect and advance their interests, both on the job and in civil society.
-It was a relentless foe of all forms of totalitarianism.
-It had and still has only one test by which to judge a nation: Is a free and democratic union movement allowed to function there?"

-Two major areas of Donahue's own international work, both as AFL-CIO secretary-treasurer and during his retirement, have been his support of the struggle against South African apartheid and his activism on behalf of Cuban workers.
+The major areas of Donahue's international work, both as AFL-CIO secretary-treasurer and during his retirement, have been the struggle against South African apartheid and his activism on behalf of Cuban workers.

 His involvement in the South African effort in the 1980s included testifying before Congress in opposition to apartheid on three occasions.

-When the New York Times columnist and human-rights advocate Anthony Lewis wrote in 1984 that Americans "have begun to feel a responsibility for helping to bring the cruelty of [South African racism] to an end" and noted that "members of Congress and other political and community leaders have picketed and deliberately invited arrest by walking across police lines," the only one he mentioned by name was Donahue.